 Will dated 2 January 1889

-Daughter-in-law Catherine Townley (widow of Asa H Townley) the farm in Campbell County, Kentucky at Flagg Spring and Nellie Townley receives this land for her inheritance
+Daughter-in-law Catherine Townley (widow of Asa H Townley) the farm in Campbell County, Kentucky at Flagg Spring, and Nellie Townley receive this land for her inheritance.

 Daughter Eliza Woodruff receives a piano, the lot 101 and 103 on Barr Street and $8,000 (paid in bonds)